pauljones0/RandomCode/README.md

 RGBcycler.py - Razer Chroma works with Lifx and Hue, but the implementations aren't very well done, with obvious banding between transitions.
 This code allows you to do a synchronous RGB cycle with Lifx AND hue bulbs.
 TODO add Twinkly AND grovee API too

-color_convert.c -Converts from HSV to RGB 8bit, outputting a python-like list.
+color_convert.c -Converts from 360 degree HSV to RGB 8bit, outputting a python-like list.
 This is used to help make RGBcycler.py work with Grovee API lights, as Grovee only accepts RGB values.
 May plan to write this in python in the future

+16bitHSV_to_RGB.py - Converts 16bit HSV value to RGB, assuming that one is doing a RGB cycle (max saturation and brightness) and outputs list.